 How do you know if Paleo is something you should try?

 Good question!
 In my opinion, if you are feeling tired throughout the day, have bouts of low energy, are struggling with not feeling your best or not feeling well all of the time, then giving Paleo a try might be a good idea for you.
 I’m not saying it needs to be a 100% overnight change, but some people do work best that way.
 I’ve found through talking to others, that a gradual approach is a good approach.
 Switching to Paleo can be overwhelming!
 I get that, it was overwhelming for me too!
 That’s why making only a few changes at a time, and keeping everything manageable, is key.

-If this is something you are interested in, but don’t know where to start, head over to my contact form and I can give you a hand!
+If this is something you are interested in, but don’t know where to start, head over to my work with me page, and we can jump on a call and see how I can give you a hand!